What Is a Foot? Measurement Lesson Plan (Kindergarten)

 - Pencils, crayons, and paper

-- Bins for sorting (“One foot” and “Not one foot”)
+- Bins labeled “One foot” and “Not one foot”

-- Optional: water/sensory tub with safe materials for building a “mountain”
+- Optional: sensory tub materials for building a “snow mountain”

 Preparation

-- Make a simple visual anchor chart that shows a ruler and how to line up the edge of an object at zero
+- Create a simple anchor chart showing how to line up an object at zero on a ruler

 - Set up a measurement station with rulers and cubes

-- Gather a mix of objects that are close to 12 inches and objects that are clearly not
+- Gather objects that are close to 12 inches and others that are clearly shorter or longer

 - Label two sorting bins: “One foot long” and “Not one foot long”